AvianNetwork/Avian/doc/rip-25.md

 - `amount` is the value of the output being spent (BIP143).
 - Using the 34-byte `OP_2 <program>` scriptCode distinguishes a RIP-25 preimage from a witness v0
   (P2WPKH/P2WSH) preimage, because a v0 scriptCode can never take that shape.
-- The 32-byte `sighash` is passed to ML-DSA-44 as a plain message (the caller pre-hashes; ML-DSA's own HashML-DSA mode is not used).
-See **OPEN: domain separation**.
+- The 32-byte `sighash` is passed to ML-DSA-44 as the message in "pure" mode (the caller pre-hashes;
+  ML-DSA's own HashML-DSA mode is not used), together with a non-empty FIPS-204 context string for domain separation.
+See **Domain separation**.

 ### Verification algorithm